mattpannella/pupdate/README.md

 Special thanks to [RetroDriven](https://github.com/RetroDriven/) for maintaining the arcade rom archive.

 And if you're looking for something with a few more features and a user interface, check out this updater. https://github.com/RetroDriven/Pocket_Updater

+Or if you want something cross platform that will run on a mac or linux: https://github.com/neil-morrison44/pocket-sync